 Although The Complete Maus has its fair share of warm, even humorous moments, Spiegelman’s blend of European history, personal memoir, and sociological examination of Holocaust survivors (both first- and second-generation) in postwar America is also a horror story of man’s inhumanity to man.
 From the early stages of the destruction of Central European Jewish communities by Hitler’s Germany and its anti-Semitic collaborators in occupied Poland (and elsewhere) to the liberation of Auschwitz-Birkenau in January of 1945 and beyond, Maus is a record – imperfect as it may be because it is primarily based on Vladek’s experiences and told mostly in his voice – of a horror story that is more frightening than any novel by Stephen King or H.P.
 Lovecraft.
 There are monsters in Maus, but they are not vampires or interdimensional creatures – they are racist white Europeans who believe they are superior to other ethnic and religious groups in Europe.

-The Complete Maus is worth reading, especially in these times where white supremacy and far right extremism are making a comeback in many countries, including the United States, the UK, and much of Europe.
+The Complete Maus is worth reading, especially in these times when white supremacy and far-right extremism are making a comeback in many countries, including the United States, the UK, and much of Europe.
 On social media (especially on Facebook) I see echoes of Nazi propaganda in the term used by Trump supporters when they refer to the Democratic Party or liberals in general, especially on social media, where conservatives tend to call liberals “Communists” – Hitler was a rabid anti-Communist, after all – and label Democrats as “Demon-Rats,” a not-too-subtle (if perhaps unconscious) callback to Nazi iconography that compared Jews to rats and other pests.

 Maus is not a “light read” despite its presentation as a “comic,” but it is a moving story of loss, tragedy, survival, and the struggle to maintain human dignity in the shadow of war and intolerance.
 It should be read by everyone aged 15 and up as a reminder that history is repeated by those who choose to forget it.